drieswijns/crossbario_tutorial/2_chatroom/README.md

 # Step 1: Router

-We will create a router just like we did in tutorial 1 by making a folder for the router
+We will create a router just like we did in [tutorial 1](https://github.com/drieswijns/crossbario_tutorial/tree/master/1_minimal).

     mkdir router
     cd router